-Actions are contained in Chapters 5 through 11 of this Action Plan.
-This appendix repeats all actions from those chapters for ease of reference on a single list of actions, in Table C-1.
+Actions are contained in Chapters 5 through 10 of this Action Plan.
+This appendix repeats all actions from those chapters for ease of reference on a single list of actions in Table C-1.

-As noted in Chapter 1, Introduction, this Action Plan constitutes a work program for TRANSPAC, CCTA, and its member agencies, with some actions to be completed by outside agencies, such as Caltrans and BART.
-For each Action, a "Lead Agency" is listed, which indicates the agency that should take the lead in implementing the Action.
+As noted in the Chapter 1, Introduction, this Action Plan constitutes a work program for LPMC, CCTA, and its member agencies, with some actions to be completed by outside agencies, such as Caltrans and BART.
+For each action, a "Lead Agency" is listed, which indicates the agency that should take the lead in implementing the Action.
 Additional "Partner Agencies" are also listed, who may provide staff support or financing, or who may have to adopt or implement parts of the Action after the Lead Agency initiates it.
 In some cases, a Lead or Partner Agency assigned to an action may change over time as need arises.
 Further, in some cases, a Lead Agency listed in Appendix C-1 may not be responsible for every component of an Action, such as funding.
-In these cases, the Lead Agency can work with CCTA and TRANSPAC to determine the appropriate party for certain components of an Action.
+In these cases, the Lead Agency can work with CCTA and LPMC to determine the appropriate party for certain components of an Action.

 For Contra Costa jurisdictions, requirements for compliance with the GMP are provided in the CCTA Implementation Guide, which specifies that Contra Costa jurisdictions have an obligation to implement Actions consistent with the time frame of the Action Plans.
-Compliance with this requirement will be evaluated by CCTA every other year, based on a Compliance Reporting Checklist submitted by the subregion's incorporated cities and unincorporated portions of central Contra Costa County.
+Compliance with this requirement will be evaluated by CCTA every other year, based on a Compliance Reporting Checklist submitted by the Town of Danville, the City of San Ramon, and Contra Costa County.
+It is possible that some Actions will not be completed, and inability to complete an Action will not result in this Action Plan being noncompliant with the Measure J GMP.